Pharmacy

 The authors conducted a literature review to characterize pharmacists' disaster preparedness and response experiences.
 They identified key activities that must be performed, and developed a classification scheme for pharmacy personnel “to enable pharmacy personnel working in diverse practice settings to identify and undertake essential actions that are necessary to ensure an effective emergency response.”

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 The authors of this study provide the first step in an evidence-based approach to inform the planning, periodic review, and revision of repositories of chronic disease medications, which would be helpful for rapid response to public health emergencies.
 The article identifies the most-prescribed medication classes of drugs as a start to outpatient planning.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 The authors of this study discuss the imbalance between the high proportion of chronically ill Americans who depend on prescription medications and their lack of medication reserves for disaster preparedness.
 They examined barriers that Los Angeles County residents with chronic illness experience within the prescription drug procurement system to achieve recommended medication reserves.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 The objective of this study was to develop a model that can help determine supply requirements for the National Disaster Medical System, Disaster Medical Assistance Teams, or other responding disaster medical teams in a civilian environment.
 Results proved that the model predicted the proportion of patient complaints and, therefore, the medicine and supplies needed for the management of these patients.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 This article addresses the issues associated with the prescribing abilities of mental health providers after a disaster and the implications for acute and chronic management of behavioral health issues.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 Evaluation and Studies: Pandemic

-The Institute of Medicine, with technical assistance from the Centers for Disease Control and Prevention (CDC), convened public engagement events in three demographically and geographically diverse communities to assess public perception of the alternative strategies for prescribing, distributing, and dispensing antivirals and disseminating information about influenza and its treatment.
-Participants at all three locations expressed high levels of acceptance for each of the proposed strategies, including pharmacists prescribing under Collaborative Practice Agreements (CPAs) with sponsoring physicians.
+The Institute of Medicine, with technical assistance from the Centers for Disease Control and Prevention, convened public engagement events in three demographically and geographically diverse communities to assess public perception of the alternative strategies for prescribing, distributing, and dispensing antivirals and disseminating information about influenza and its treatment.
+Participants at all three locations expressed high levels of acceptance for each of the proposed strategies, including pharmacists prescribing under Collaborative Practice Agreements with sponsoring physicians.
 Key findings from these sessions are discussed further in this article.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 The authors analyzed reporting data from immunization and public health preparedness programs to assess their pandemic planning with pharmacies.
 They found that most jurisdictions include pharmacies in their pandemic vaccine distribution plans, nearly half have a process to recruit pharmacists as vaccinators, and nearly a third have formal relationships established with pharmacies.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 Following the detection of a novel influenza strain A (H7N9), the authors modeled the use of antiviral treatment in the U.S. to mitigate severe disease across a range of hypothetical pandemic scenarios.
 The model included estimates of attack rate, healthcare-seeking behavior, prescription rates, and other related data.
 Based on these inputs, the total antiviral regimens estimated to be available in the U.S. (as of April 2013) were deemed sufficient to meet treatment needs for the scenarios considered.

-Login to rate, favorite, and comment on the article
+Login to favorite or comment on the article

 Rubin, S.E., Schulman, R.M., Roszak, A.R., et al. (2014).